HKN-Dr-Everitts-Neighborhood/den-stats/README.md

 Design Goals
 =============

 * Isolate all semester-specific / special case logic from the main parts of the code.
+I.e. we want to translate all the data to some common format that isn't semester-specific.
 * Make sure that single-user responses aren't visible in the front end.
 I.e. we're publishing aggregated data, and don't want to make the whole data set public - at least, not intentionally.
 We may want to provide breakdowns by demographic categories - i.e. graphing freshmen/sophomore/junior/senior separately.
-* The front end should be agnostic to questions and pecularities of each semester's surveys - it should display what it's given, nothing more, nothing less.
+* The front end should be agnostic to questions and pecularities of each semester's surveys - it should display what it's given.
+The idea is for the frontend to be a fairly generic graphing platform, only really coupled to the format of the json it is given to graph.

 Data Flow
 ===========

-Each semester will be downloaded to the proper folder in raw_data.
+Each semester's data should be downloaded to the proper folder in raw_data.
 When backend/preprocess.py is run, this data will then be translated to python objects (Surveys and Questions in backend/survey_obj.py) by semester and survey-platform specific code.
 From these intermediate python objects, the data is then summarized, forming the json files in the summarized_data folder.